 DISA accepts no liability for the consequences of applying specific configuration settings made on the basis of the SRGs/STIGs.
-It must be noted that the configurations settings specified should be evaluated in a local, representative test environment before implementation in a production environment, especially within large user populations.
+It must be noted that the configuration settings specified should be evaluated in a local, representative test environment before implementation in a production environment, especially within large user populations.
 The extensive variety of environments makes it impossible to test these configuration settings for all potential software configurations.

 For some production environments, failure to test before implementation may lead to a loss of required functionality.
 Evaluating the risks and benefits to a system's particular circumstances and requirements is the system owner's responsibility.
-The evaluated risks resulting from not applying specified configuration settings must be approved by the responsible Authorizing Official.
-Furthermore, DISA implies no warranty that the application of all specified configurations will make a system 100% secure.
+The evaluated risks resulting from not applying specified configuration settings must be approved by the responsible AO.
+Furthermore, DISA implies no warranty that the application of all specified configurations will make a system 100 percent secure.

-Security guidance is provided for the Department of Defense.
-While other agencies and organizations are free to use it, care must be given to ensure that all applicable security guidance is applied both at the device hardening level as well as the architectural level due to the fact that some of the settings may not be able to be configured in environments outside the DoD architecture.
+Security guidance is provided for the DoD.
+While other agencies and organizations are free to use it, care must be given to ensure that all applicable security guidance is applied at both the device hardening level and the architectural level due to the fact that some settings may not be configurable in environments outside the DoD architecture.